 Yemen’s Houthis say prime minister of rebel-controlled government killed in Israeli airstrike

-(CNN) — Yemen’s Houthi rebels say the prime minister and a number of other ministers in their government were killed in an Israeli airstrike on Thursday.
+(CNN) — Yemen’s Houthi rebels on Saturday vowed to take revenge for the killing of their prime minister and other political leaders by Israeli airstrikes earlier this week.

+The Houthis confirmed Prime Minister Ahmed al-Rahawi was killed in a strike on the Yemeni capital Sanaa on Thursday, which also left others seriously wounded.

+Mahdi al-Mashat, head of the Houthis’ Supreme Political Council, said in a video statement, “We promise to God, to the dear Yemeni people and the families of the martyrs and wounded that we will take revenge and we will turn the wounds into a victory.”

-The ministers were targeted during “a routine workshop held by the government to evaluate its activity and performance over the past year,” the presidency said in a statement carried on Houthi-run television.
+The ministers were targeted during “a routine workshop held by the government to evaluate its activity and performance over the past year,” the group said in a statement carried on Houthi-run television.

 The gathering of top Houthi officials, reportedly to watch a speech by the group’s secretive leader, appears to have been a prime opportunity for Israel to target the Iran-backed rebels leaders in one operation.